Cytrel

 Cytrel is a cellulose-based tobacco substitute used in some low-tar cigarette brands.
-It formerly constituted 25% of Silk Cut cigarettes.
+It formerly constituted 25% of Silk Cut cigarettes and was assessed In the United Kingdom by the Independent Scientific Committee on Smoking and Health (ISCSH) and cleared for marketing in April 1977.
+On 1 July 1977, Rothmans launched cigarettes containing Cytrel under the brand name Peer.

+History

 Development began on a replacement for tobacco in cigarettes in the 1950s, to reduce undesirable tobacco smoke components present in cigarettes.
 Cytrel was developed by Celanese Fiber Marketing Company.

 The fiber underwent a challenging development phase, during which scientists faced difficulties in achieving satisfactory smoking characteristics, taste, and manufacturing properties.
 Despite these challenges, the product proved to be less dense than tobacco and useful as a bulking agent, prompting further development efforts.
 After undergoing five revisions, the Celanese Fiber Marketing Company finally released Type 308 to the market.

+It was used in some Silk Cut variants in the late 1970s and early 1980s such as Silk Cut No 3. and Silk Cut King Size at 25% Cytrel, and Silk Cut Ultra Mild at 40% Cytrel.

+In the UK, Rothmans (in a joint venture with Gallaher) undertook toxicological and biological testing of Cytrel in the mid-1970s, including smoke chemistry and animal inhalation studies, alongside clinical trials, following ISCSH testing guidelines.

+In a 31 March 1977 UK parliamentary written answer summarizing ISCSH conclusions the government stated that Cytrel had been submitted by a consortium and that the committee had no objections towards the submitted scientific data.

 It was one of the NSM (New Smoking Materials) that came into popularity in the 1970s.
+Cytrel and NSM were both based on modified cellulose.